boombapqaz/blog/README.md

-a shitty website I'm making.
+a shitty neocities page I'm making. generated with 11ty. deployed to https://tamadanick.neocities.org/

-TO DO
-<br>Literally all the CSS
-<br>Figure out what the FUCK I'm doing